Gods of Thunder: A Norwegian Tribute to Kiss

 Gods of Thunder: A Norwegian Tribute to Kiss is a Norwegian compilation album by various artists.
 The album is a tribute to the American hard rock band Kiss.
+The album reached 13th on Norway's national charts.

 Album art

 The album art on the album was designed by Ken Kelly, who designed various 1970s Kiss album covers, including Love Gun and Destroyer.